Samfundet/Samfundet/README.md

 ##### Option 1 (Automatic)

 1. Go to your terminal preferences, and select your terminal profile.
 Go to the "Commands" tab and check "Run command as a login shell".
-2. Run the following commands:
+2. Make sure you have navigated to the project directory in the terminal.
+Then run the following commands:

 ```bash
 chmod +x setup-linux.sh